FRED-2/fred-2/getting-started/index.md

 ### Installation of External Tools

 For a fully functioning Fred2 installation, several external tools have to be installed.
-These tools can not be shipped with Fred2 due to Licencing issues or due to complex installation procedures.
+These tools can not be shipped with Fred2 due to Licensing issues or due to complex installation procedures.

 The following tools are not provided by Fred2 and have to be downloaded and installed: